 When a computer is unplugged, running down its battery completely before recharging may extend battery life.
 A full initial charge is must.
 A new laptop battery should always be charged for 24-hours in its first use.
 After its use, ensure the charge is up to 40% and pack it up.
 Also, you may remove the battery if not in use for a long period of time and do not forget to charge it full when the battery is back in the laptop.

 It is commonly mistaken that the laptops left plugged into AC power shorten the battery life.
 The myth is lithium cells used in modern laptops will either catch fire or explode if overcharged which is totally false.
 It is very important when considering buying a laptop what type of battery is provided.
 When we buy cheap laptops, battery life is not as good as the high end laptops.
-Laptops from Argos have a great battery life so while buying you’ve to choose laptop wisely.
+Some laptops have a great battery life so while buying you’ve to choose laptop wisely.
 Lithium ion batteries stop charging once they reach full capacity.
 If it’s not a Li-ion battery, the process of full discharge and recharge of the battery, at least monthly, is suggested.

 9. Unplug External Devices

 Surprisingly, the externally plugged devices, especially USB devices are the biggest power consumers.
 Begin disabling unnecessary wireless capabilities such as Wi-Fi, Bluetooth and built-in data modems along with external mouse and speakers, attached iPod and even other PC cards.
 Depending on your laptop model, you may be able to use Device Manager to disable unnecessary devices and ports.
 Also, never leave any CD/DVD in the drives.
 Such leftovers consume in high proportion of battery power.